-(a) Key Personnel: Provide the names and titles of proposed personnel key to the success of the proposed program and the hours and percentages of time dedicated to this project.
-Describe how your staffing will successfully meet this RFP's requirements in light of any other obligations this staff have to any

-- other entity.
-Summarize your procedures to secure and retain professional staff and your method to evaluate personnel performance. - (b) Job Descriptions: Attach job descriptions for proposed funded positions and resumes if position hours are to be filled by % of FTE of existing staff members in Section IV.H, Appendices. - (c) Staff-to-Client Ratio: Describe the support staff to client ratio proposed for your program and the rationale used for arriving at that ratio.
-(Note: it is anticipated that the average case load size for a case manager will be 20 households)
+- (a) Key Personnel: Provide the names and titles of proposed personnel key to the success of the proposed program and the hours and percentages of time dedicated to this project.
+Describe how your staffing will successfully meet this RFP's requirements in light of any other obligations this staff have to any other entity.
+Summarize your procedures to secure and retain professional staff and your method to evaluate personnel performance.
+We anticipate that this will require 2 full time staff dedicated to Project Longevity Housing Coordination. - (b) Job Descriptions: Attach job descriptions for proposed funded positions and resumes if position hours are to be filled by % of FTE of existing staff members in Section IV.H, Appendices. - (c) Staff-to-Client Ratio: Describe the support staff to client ratio proposed for your program and the rationale used for arriving at that ratio.
+(Note: it is anticipated that the average case load size for a case manager will be 25 households)